You won’t believe where this Edinburgh tour takes you!

 A visit to The Real Mary King’s Close is a great way to begin your journey through the historic streets of Edinburgh.
 If you believe in ghosts or not, just seeing the confined spaces that whole families called home is a real eye-opener to what life was like over 250 years ago.
 They are called closes for a reason!

 If you’d like to stay in the heart of the action on Edinburgh’s Royal Mile in an apartment above ground, we have some lovely and completely unspooky choices!
-There’s a lovely one bedroom apartment on Canongate and also a welcoming two bedroom apartment on Lawnmarket.
+There’s a lovely one bedroom apartment on Canongate and also a welcoming 2 bedroom apartment on Fishmarket Close.

 As a guest with Dickins, you’ll receive Dickins Insider Guides on Great Things to Do In Edinburgh and Tours and Courses to make the choice of where to spend your time in historic Edinburgh much easier.
 You’ll have a home from home and the best chance to make some unforgettable memories.
 Just don’t forget to take a gift for Annie!